matthew-a-thomas/me/_pages/privacy.md

 then those cookies won't be created.
 At any rate those cookies don't appear to contain any personally identifiable information.

-Other than that cookies are not used.
+Otherwise, cookies are not used.